Ronin15/Armadillo_Madness_C3/README.md

     - 64-bit only
     - Should work on other distros but not tested.

-    **Fullscreen on Linux not working do to raylib wayland openGL issue possibly**
+    **Fullscreen on Linux not working do to raylib wayland openGL issue possibly** use the Linux branch :)

 ### GRAPHICS: any video device supports OpenGL 3.3 core.